Illinois-IoT/main-project/tutorials/day3/day3.md

 time.sleep(1) # allow time for the camera to warmup
 ```

 Next, we will capture a frame by calling `capture()` on the camera object we previously created.
-Be aware that the format is `BGR` and not the traditional `RGB`.
+Being aware that the format is `BGR` and not the traditional `RGB`.
 This is extremely important because `OpenCV` represents images as `Numpy` arrays in `BGR` order rather than `RGB`.
 This little nuance is subtle, but very important to remember as it can lead to some confusing bugs in your code down the line.

 ``` Python